pawanpaudel93/m3u-parser/README.md

         :type key: str
         :param filters: List of filter/s to perform the retrieve or remove operation.
         :type filters: str or list
+        :param key_splitter: A splitter to split the nested keys.
+Default: "-"
+        :type key_splitter: str
         :param retrieve: True to retrieve and False for removing based on key.
         :type retrieve: bool
         :param nested_key: True/False for if the key is nested or not.